fabtdt/CSS_ArtificialIntelligence/README.md

 # CSS_ArtificialIntelligence

+This work has been done by Fabio Taddei Dalla Torre, University freshman: 214924 for the Computation Social Science course.

+The main purpose of the work is to investigate public opinion in merit to artificial intelligence.

 For reading only it is recommended to use the AI.html file.

  The file AI.html is a html knit of the previous file and it represent the complete and final version of the work.